Hey, guys! I'm back with another review.

 Mr Harvey is after Lindsey, Susie's sister, and she sleeps with her old crush!

-of course, knew it's her right from the beginning and he didn't even feel guilt for her using Ruth's body.
+He, of course, knew it's her right from the beginning and he didn't even feel guilt for her using Ruth's body.

 All in all, it wasn't worth my time.
 It had a terrible ending and shallow characters.
 I've heard so much good about The Lovely Bones, but I haven't really found anything.